-START offer a arrange of group activities and support groups across Central, North and West Hampshire and these are part of the free services Start provide.
-For those looking for some Peer Support groups we offer our monthly STEPS (Surviving Through Empowerment & Peer Support) programme which anyone seek to join by just sending us a referral and we will get back to you.
-These groups are self directed with help and facilitation from the START team of group workers.
+START offers a range of group activities and support groups across Central, North and West Hampshire, which are free.
+For those looking for peer support, we offer our monthly STEPS (Surviving Through Empowerment & Peer Support) programme which anyone who has suffered sexual trauma can join, simply by sending us a referral via our Contacts page on the web-site and we will get back to you.
+STEPS groups are self-directed with help and facilitation from START group workers.

-We also offer pre-counselling psycho-educational groups for those who would like to attend a group with other survivors before commencing any one-to-one counselling.
-These groups last for around 8 weeks and are not a replacement for one to one counselling but do help some people who want to know more about sexual trauma before committing to one to one counselling, and understand the process.
-These groups cover more broad issues around sexual trauma and not personal matters or personal details and are completely confidential.
+We also offer pre-counselling psycho-educational groups for those who would like to attend a group with other survivors before commencing one-to-one counselling.
+These groups last for around 8 weeks and are not a replacement for one-to-one counselling, but do help some people who want to know more about sexual trauma and better understand the recovery process, before committing to one-to-one counselling.
+These groups cover broader issues related to sexual trauma, rather than personal matters or personal details.

-We can and do offer specific pre-counselling groups such as groups for students, male and female only groups, Under-18s and LGBT+ groups when we have enough demand for such groups.
+We can and do offer specific pre-counselling groups for students, male and female only groups, Under-18s and LGBT+ groups when we have sufficient demand.

 “You don’t have to see the whole staircase, just take the first step.”
 Martin Luther King Jr.

-STEPS is a peer support group for survivors of sexual violence or sexual abuse.
+STEPS (Surviving Through Empowerment and Peer Support) offers Peer Support groups for survivors of sexual violence or sexual abuse.
 STEPS is a voluntary service available to survivors who are either, waiting for counselling, receiving counselling, have completed their counselling or indeed may not be ready for counselling but still wish to be supported.

 At a STEPS group you will gain support by connecting with your peers, our volunteers, and regular guest speakers.

-During the monthly group session, you will be impartially supported through group discussions, speakers and workshops, e.g. how aromatherapy and mindfulness can help as positive coping strategies.
+During the monthly group session, you will be impartially supported through group discussions, speakers and workshops, e.g. how mindfulness can help as a positive coping strategy.

 We are professional Counsellors and Volunteers who will support you through the facilitation of the groups.*